What people are saying.

 An impressive Chardonnay of profound elegance comes from the windy southwest slopes of Royer Vineyard, at 200 metres in the Eola-Amity Hills.
 Soft on the palate, this delicate and floral wine shows honeyed aromatics of lemon curd and sweet pastry cream lifted by notes of ocean air salinity.
 It is creamy on the palate, with lemon pastry cream, fleshy ripe apricots, honey-drizzled peaches, and a vibrance that carries through to the finish.
 Hold this wine to appreciate the ageability of Oregon Chardonnay.

-93 pts - Wine Spectator, Michael Alberty
+93 pts - Wine Enthusiast, Michael Alberty

 If an orchard exploded, it couldn’t possibly smell any better than this enticing siren of a Chardonnay.
 The seduction begins with a tangy yellow-apple aroma counter-pointed by the scent of a decadent lemon brioche.
 This scene repeats on the palate as Honeycrisp apple-cider, orange-zest and white-tea flavors are escorted by a pleasingly plump texture and energetic acidity